jthack/hydeout/_posts/2025-03-28-high-agency-hacking.md

 1. **Ask for +1s:** Don't hesitate to ask your hacker friends for +1s to events.

-2. **Request Invites from Program Owners:** If there's a live hacking event being held by a company you hack on a lot, reach out to the program owners.
+2. **Request Invites from Program Owners:** If there's a live hacking event being held by a company you hack on a lot, reach out to the program owners in one of your reports.
 Express your interest and ask if they can extend an invitation.

 ### Wrapping Up